mcpcpc/mcpcpc.github.io/_posts/2021-01-04-linode-9front.md

 ## The Result

-If all went well, then you should be seeing the rio window manager with a termimal window and process monitor in your LISH console.
+If all went well, then you should be seeing the rio window manager with a termimal window and process monitor in your LISH console (something like the screenshot below).

 ![9front in a pseudo-tty](/assets/9front-mothra.png)